The Best Camping Air Mattress: Comfortable Inflatable Beds for Outdoor Adventures

 The three tiers: budget, mid-range, and premium

-We organized our picks by price because the best boot for you really does depend on how often you plan to hike and what you're comfortable spending.
-If you're just testing the waters, a budget pick makes total sense — if hiking becomes a regular thing, you might want to move up.
+The right boot really does depend on how often you plan to hike and what you're comfortable spending.
+If you're just testing the waters with a few trail walks a year, a budget pick is totally smart — but if you're already planning weekend trips, it's worth investing a little more in something that'll last.

 Budget · under $50